ezulfica/r2-for-clustering/README.md

     ## BUCHS-AARAU           0.8 15.5 6.2  890.24 5.2 159 15  5 45  0 47.38 8.08 387
     ## CHANGINS             11.5 15.5 7.1 1054.85 9.5   0  0  0  0  0 46.40 6.23 430

-Let’s see an example with 3 clusters, and how operate the function.
+Let’s see an example with three clusters, and how operate the function.
 We will use Ward criteria.

 ``` r